Olareanu/AnagramGenerator/README.md

 # Anagram Generator

 The aim of this project is to build a simple anagram generator as a learning oportunity.
 It should have a fairly good and easy to use GUI and implement some fairly advanced algoritms.

 ## Getting Started

-The repository consists of the source files for a java project.
-There are no official releases as of right now, so you will have to compile it yourself.
+The repository consists of the source files for a java project using gradle.
+This was set up in intellij IDEA.
+There is a 0.1 release available, but it's incomplete and may be buggy.
 No javadoc yet.

 ### Prerequisites

-On this project openjdk-14 and javafx 11 have been used.
-(Probably will also work with older standards)
+On this project openjdk-14 and javafx 14 have been used.
+The releases contain a custom jre image so no jre is required.

 ### Installing

 Download or clone the repository and compile it with your favourite tool.
-I have used the intelij built in complier.
+I have used the intellij with gradle.
+Alternatively, every release has a portable version and an installer.

 ## Built With